87tana/ML_Classification_Imbalance_Banking/README.md

 Customer: Secure and low-risk investment option, Guaranteed rate of return

-Overall: provide a win-win situation for both banks and customers by offering a reliable source
+Overall: provide a win-win situation for both banks and customers by offering a reliable source.

 ## **Objectives**